Codingpanda252/Codingpanda252/README.md

 ### About me✨
-- Myself Subhasish Panda a Second year CSE Undergrad at Maharaja Agrasen Institute of Technology.
+- A CSE Sophomore at Maharaja Agrasen Institute of Technology, Delhi.
 As an aspiring computer science engineer I want to make my career journey worth living and aspiring.
 - I am looking forward to improving my competitive programming skills, developing projects to solve real world problems and making Open Source contributions.

 ### Programming Languages👨‍💻